-Supporting Information
+Supporting Information:

 Where appropriate planning applications for new housing in the Angus Countryside considered under Policy TC2 should be accompanied by necessary supporting information.
-Early discussion with Planning is encouraged to establish the range of supporting information required.
+Early discussion is encouraged with Planning is advised to establish the range of supporting information required.
 Depending on the nature of the proposed development this may include:

 - Structural Engineers Report;

-- Ecological Survey (such as a Bat Survey);
+- European Protected Habitat and Species Report (such as a Bat Survey);

 - Planning History Report;

-- Agricultural Worker Justification;
+- SAC Report;

 - Archaeological Appraisal.